-As usual the Espera Sbarro Montbeliard School of Design didn’t show up to the Geneva Motor Show empty handed.
-However unlike last year’s concept – the delightfully mad Sbarro Eight – this year’s concept looks very tame and rather discreet.
+The Espera Sbarro Montbeliard School of Design showed up to the 2013 Geneva Motor Show with this, the Sbarro React’E.V.
+Unlike the previous year’s concept – the delightfully mad Sbarro Eight – the React’E.V. concept looks very tame and rather discreet.
 It certainly wouldn’t stand out in your average sportscar lineup.

 This year’s Geneva Motor Show has turned out to be a Mecca for supercar fans.
 Not only have three of the biggest names in the business revealed all-new supercars.
 Numerous lesser-known manufacturers showed up with their supercar offerings – both conceptual and production ready.

-The Ferrari Pininfarina Sergio concept was the other prancing horse to draw big crowds on the opening day of the 2013 Geneva Motor Show.
-The other of course being the all-new LaFerrari supercar.
+The Ferrari Pininfarina Sergio concept was revealed to the world in 2013 at the Geneva Motor Show alongside the LaFerrari supercar.
 The concept was developed independently of Ferrari by Pininfarina -Ferrari’s go-to design firm, and it’s based on a 458 Spider.

 The Pininfarina Sergio concept is named after the man who headed up Pininfarina for 40 years, and helped develop numerous cars for Ferrari.
 The Sergio is a two-seat barchetta which is pared-back and lightened-up when compared to the 458 Spider.
 There’s no roof, no windscreen, no side windows and only a roll over bar to protect the occupants.
 Pininfarina have also gone to the trouble of designing a couple of custom made matching helmets for the driver and passenger.